US STOCKS-Futures edge up ahead of more Big Tech earnings, Fed decision

-July 24 (Reuters) - U.S. stock index futures inched higher on Monday as earnings from megacap growth and technology companies roll in and investors look ahead to a rate decision from the Federal Reserve later this week.
+July 24 (Reuters) - U.S. stock index futures edged higher on Monday as investors geared up for earnings from megacap growth and technology companies, with focus also on a rate decision from the Federal Reserve later this week.

-Meta Platforms META.O, Microsoft MSFT.O and Alphabet GOOGL.O are among the big names reporting this week, with investors cautious after less-than-stellar reports by Netflix NFLX.O and Tesla TSLA.O.
+Meta Platforms META.O, Microsoft MSFT.O and Alphabet GOOGL.O are reporting this week, with traders expecting the big names to signal an end to the nearly year-long slowdown in their cloud businesses, while a pickup in digital ads is also expected to aid profits.

-The EV maker eased 1.5% in premarket trading after UBS downgraded its rating on the stock, while other megacap growth and technology stocks edged higher.
+The electric-vehicle maker eased 1.3% in premarket trading after UBS downgraded its rating on the stock, while other megacap growth and technology shares edged higher.

+"Investors are holding their breath ahead of key tech earnings, which will paint a picture for how advertising demand is shaping up, as well as how the league tables are looking for the AI race," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.

 The centerpiece event of the week is the Fed's policy meeting, with the central bank expected to raise interest rates by 25 basis points on Wednesday.